 Gondola rides (The boats used on canals)

 - Facilities that support and accommodate tourists.
 Hotels, restaurants.
 Tourists come to Venice mainly for the primary attractions.
 However, Italian food is also very mouth-watering.
 Tours to historical sites, and the occasional food tours.

 Socio-political conflicts between locals and tourists

-- Loss of local culture due to tourists culture: People only go to Venice for the purposes of tourism not to actually visit the city.
-Day trippers visit the St. Marks square and Basilica.
+- Loss of local culture due to tourists’ culture: People only go to Venice for the purposes of tourism not to actually visit the city.
+Day trippers visit St. Marks Square and Basilica.
 They don’t actually experience all that Venice has to offer.

 - View Large cruise ships as a pest: Locals say this blocks the city’s natural beauty and protested against this.